 - 1/4 inch Plywood – 13 x 10.5 inches

 *I cut the plywood using a table saw.
 I made the plywood cuts large enough to create a 1 inch frame around a standard letter size paper.

 Step 1) Once the plywood was cut I sanded the entire piece on both sides.
 I applied a couple coats of black chalk paint about a one to two inch frame around the board.
 I did this so when I sanded it later it would show through under the white paint.
 Then I covered the entire board with a couple coats of white chalk paint.

+Step 2) While the paint was drying I created two printables, one for each side of the board.
+You can get these FREE Printables in my Resource Library (for personal use only).
 Make sure to print the printables in reverse image.
 Then I applied Mod Podge to the image side of the printable and placed it face down on one side of the plywood board.
 I repeated this process for the other printable on the other side of the board.
 I allowed this to dry for 24 hours.
 Mod Podge like magic will transfer the image.

 Step 3) I got a bowl of water and dipped my fingers in the water and wet the printable just enough to peel back a layer or so of the paper to reveal the image.
 I did this over the entire printable.
 You can also use a paper towel to peel away the paper just be careful you don’t rub the image off.
 I repeated this about 3 times on both sides allowing it to dry between peeling layers.Step 4) I sanded the edges and tried to remove more paper by sanding.
 Once I was satisfied with my sanding I applied two coats of a polycrylic sealer.